zarkivy/Lan1keA.github.io/hugo/content/post/qemu_dbg_kernel.md

 echo "#define _IO_IN_BACKUP 0x100" >> lib/stdio-impl.h
 ```

-Then type make again, we will get the old version of GCC we want.
+Then make again, we will get the old version of GCC we want.
 Ready for compiling the old version linux kernel :)

 ```sh